Larry Dunne: The life and death of a notorious Dublin drug dealer

 He departed into prison reportedly saying: “If you think we’re bad, wait till you see what’s coming after us”.

-Though they were credited with bringing heroin to Dublin for the first time and being the key players behind the city’s heroin epidemic, they only ever controlled about half the heroin market in the city.
+Though they were credited with bringing heroin to Dublin for the first time and with being the key players behind the city’s heroin epidemic, the Dunnes only ever controlled about half the heroin market in the city.

 Addiction